 Part 1: Exercise Riding At the Race Track.

 The Rider’s Perspective:

 Developing a new racehorse’s talent is both an art and a science.
 You have to contain all that explosive equine energy without inhibiting the horse’s natural instinct to run.
 You must practically be a horse psychic: Understanding the horse’s personality from the first moment you sit on him.
 You’re dealing with a hot headed horse, and the need to stay supportive and subtle while demonstrating authority.

-This is precisely the reason I keep a very light conversationÛ going with the horse, at virtually all times, using my hands, voice, seat and legs.
+This is precisely the reason I keep a very light conversation going with the horse, virtually, at all times, using my hands, voice, seat, and legs.
 I know that giving him an inch at the wrong moments could make him run off, with me unable to control him.
 I’m more concerned about being run off with than the horse bucking, jumping or rearing.